A Convergent Geometry-Aware Reduction for Diffusion in Branched Tubular Networks: Classical Models

-In \cite{Jacobs1935}, Jacobs provided a derivation of a 1D reduced model of diffusion through a domain with varying radius.
-This was done by assuming radial and (horizontal) axial symmetry in an infinitesimal domain.
-This is shown visually in Fig.~\ref{fig:jacobs-flux}.
+In \cite{Jacobs1935}, Jacobs provided a derivation of a 1D reduced model of diffusion through a domain with varying radius, specifically of the truncated cone in Fig.~\ref{fig:jacobs-flux}.
+This corresponds to a single subdomain, with the basic assumption of radial and rotational concentration symmetry in an infinitesimal domain.

+As the domain is exactly a truncated cone, it can be assumed that $R_x$ is a constant value and $R_{xx} = 0$.
+It is also assumed that the change in volumetric concentration over time is equal to the difference between the entering and exiting fluxes.

 Taking the total flux through the left face of the truncated cone and subtracting the total flux through the right face, we get the total flux through the domain.
+Setting this equal to the volumetric flux and dividing both sides by $\pi \Delta x R^2$,

-This is equal to the change in concentration in time over the whole volume of the domain.
-Setting these equal to each other and ignoring infinitesimal $\Delta x$ terms, Jacobs derived what is now referred to as the Fick-Jacobs equation,
+This complete form of the equation never appeared in Jacobs' original work, in particular the volumetric term on the left hand side.
+At this point, Jacobs drops infinitesimal $\Delta x$ terms and derived what is now referred to as the Fick-Jacobs equation,

-where $c$ denotes the concentration of some quantity of interest, $D_0$ the constant diffusion coefficient of $c$, and $R$ the domain's cross-sectional radius, which depends on the axial direction $x$.
+where $u$ denotes the concentration of some quantity of interest, $D_0$ the constant diffusion coefficient of $u$, and $R$ the domain's cross-sectional radius, which depends on the axial direction $x$.